Providence Gold Mines (CVE:PHD) Shares Up 42.9% – Time to Buy?

-Providence Gold Mines Inc. (CVE:PHD – Get Free Report) shares were up 42.9% during mid-day trading on Friday .
-The company traded as high as C$0.05 and last traded at C$0.05.
-Approximately 273,000 shares traded hands during trading, an increase of 182% from the average daily volume of 96,785 shares.
+Providence Gold Mines Inc. (CVE:PHD – Get Free Report)’s stock price was up 42.9% during trading on Friday .
+The stock traded as high as C$0.05 and last traded at C$0.05.
+Approximately 273,000 shares were traded during mid-day trading, an increase of 182% from the average daily volume of 96,785 shares.
 The stock had previously closed at C$0.04.

 Providence Gold Mines Inc, an exploration stage company, engages in the acquisition, exploration, and evaluation of mineral properties located in Canada and the United States.
 The company primarily explores for gold ores.
 It holds interests in the Providence Mines Property, consisting 7 patented staked mineral claims and 22 located claims, covering an area of approximately 324 acres located in the Summerville Mining District, Sonora, California.